A Dai-Yuan-type Riemannian conjugate gradient method with the weak Wolfe conditions: Global convergence analysis of the proposed new algorithm

-To show that $\beta_k$ in Algorithm \ref{CGMDY}, and hence the algorithm itself, are well defined, we prove that the search direction $\eta_k$ is a descent direction; that is, $\langle g_k,\eta_k\rangle_{x_k}<0$.
-We here note that in \cite{dai1999nonlinear}, the definition \eqref{betaintro} of $\beta_k^{\DY}$, which is a Euclidean analogy of the expression Eq.~\eqref{newbeta}, is fully used to prove that the Euclidean Dai--Yuan-type conjugate gradient method generates descent search directions.
-However, we cannot use \eqref{newbeta}, which is not well defined in general.
-Therefore, we can use only \eqref{mybeta}.
-Note that if $\langle g_k,\eta_k\rangle_{x_k}\neq 0$, \eqref{mybeta} is equivalent to \eqref{mybeta0} from Prop.~\ref{mybetaprop}.
-In the proof of the next proposition, we have to take a different approach from that in \cite{dai1999nonlinear}. \begin{proposition} If $\grad f(x_k)\neq 0$ for all $k\ge 0$, then Algorithm \ref{CGMDY} is well defined and two inequalities hold with the algorithm:
+To show that $\beta_k$ in Algorithm \ref{CGMDY}, and hence the algorithm itself, is well defined, we prove that the search direction $\eta_k$ is a descent direction; that is, $\langle g_k,\eta_k\rangle_{x_k}<0$.
+Note that in \cite{dai1999nonlinear}, the definition \eqref{betaintro} of $\beta_k^{\DY}$, which is a Euclidean analogy of the expression in~\eqref{beta_revised}, is fully used to prove that the Euclidean Dai--Yuan-type conjugate gradient method generates descent search directions.
+In general, however, we cannot use \eqref{beta_revised}, as it is not well defined.
+Therefore, we can only use \eqref{mybeta}.
+Note that if $\langle g_k,\eta_k\rangle_{x_k}\neq 0$ for all $k \ge 0$, \eqref{mybeta} is equivalent to \eqref{mybeta0}.
+In the proof of the next proposition, we use a different approach from that in \cite{dai1999nonlinear}. \begin{Prop} If $\grad f(x_k)\neq 0$ for all $k\ge 0$, then Algorithm \ref{CGMDY} is well defined and the following two inequalities hold: